 I work with individuals by supporting them to find a voice, speak up, pitch or talk in public without feeling intimidated by louder voices, or the work can be around connecting with and managing people more effectively.
 As a reflective person myself, I'm drawn towards working with others who find the cut and thrust of everyday life to be a challenge.

 Corporates and not-for-profits alike commission my workshops to help people perform better, communicate better and make better decisions - informed by a clearer grasp of their values and strengths.
 Clear-mindedness, energy and a sense of purpose stem from understanding the things at our core - the things that move us forward and hold us back.
 We all have fears.
 If we can learn what they are and how to liberate ourselves from their grasp, many more things become possible.
 More than we might ever have imagined.

 I'm a graduate of the acclaimed Barefoot Postgraduate Certificate in Business & Personal Coaching.
 My book - The Art of Shouting Quietly - a guide to self-promotion for introverts and other quiet souls – has sold in 25 countries around the world.
-I'm very experienced - I have 20yrs+ of a track record in coaching/mentoring.
-Please don't hesitate to get in touch - I'm always happy to talk with you about coaching/mentoring on the phone - with no obligation.
+I'm very experienced - I have 20yrs+ of track record in coaching/mentoring.
+Please don't hesitate to get in touch - I'm always happy to talk with you about workshops, coaching/mentoring - with no obligation.